 Not having access to a usable bathroom space can have serious consequences on the lives of those who need them.

-The Changing Places Consortium is a group of organisations that has been campaigning for fully-accessible public bathrooms for more than a decade.
+The Changing Places Consortium is a group of organisations that has been campaigning for fully-accessible public toilets for more than a decade.

-Changing Places toilets are more spacious than standard accessible bathrooms.
+Changing Places toilets are more spacious than standard accessible toilets.
 They include equipment such as height-adjustable changing benches, a tracking hoist system, screens and curtains for privacy and wide tear-off paper rolls.

 The Consortium is regularly contacted by people who struggle with the lack of facilities.
 Karen Hoe, Development Officer at Muscular Dystrophy UK says: “Having access to one of the 1,527 Changing Places toilets across the country can make a world of difference for people with conditions like muscular dystrophy, ensuring greater independence and making planning days out much easier”.